awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-based-products.md

 ## Getting Help<a name="container-help"></a>

-For assitance with your container products, contact your business development partner for AWS Marketplace or [contact us](https://aws.amazon.com/marketplace/management/contact-us/)\.
+For assistance with your container products, contact your business development partner for AWS Marketplace or [contact us](https://aws.amazon.com/marketplace/management/contact-us/)\.